 Job burnout is a serious issue plaguing many talented employees.
-It can affect anyone working jobs from part-time and temp positions to full-time jobs in Singapore.
+It can affect anyone working jobs from part-time and temporary positions to full-time jobs in Singapore.
 Burnout is such a serious issue that the World Health Organization (WHO) has classified it as a medical condition.

 The WHO defines burnout as “a syndrome that is the result of chronic workplace stress, that has not been successfully managed”.